** 3-night minimum stay all year **

 The Writing Shed is nestled in a 20-acre Alpaca farm, it's a truly delightful structure with breathtaking panoramic views of the surrounding luscious countryside.

-This luxury cabin's central location on the peninsular is ideal to explore, sitting only seven miles from the pretty market town of Narberth, with cafes, pubs, restaurants, delis, boutique shops, and art galleries.
+This luxury cabin and 4 room Suite is located centrally on the peninsular and is ideal to explore, sitting only seven miles from the pretty market town of Narberth, with cafes, pubs, restaurants, delis, boutique shops, and art galleries.
 Mad Toms restaurant is a must for seafood lovers.

 With walks and cycle routes on the cabin's doorstep, there is lots to explore locally, not to mention the secret ancient burial chamber which is nearby.